Count of Diois: Counts of Diois

 Diois lands remained after dead of Cesar Borgia under Kingdom of France domine as part of dauphinate, with French Revolution passed to Republic of France and Napoleonic empire until it was instaurated the third Republic of France when Diois remained joined to French Republic as region denominated Diois inside French Drôme department in southeastern France and the commune of Die.

-According to actual laws in Republic of France, title Count of Diois doesn't exist just like all of ancient noble titles of Kingdom of France and Napoleonic empire; nevertheless, same laws permit its use like part of name as particle of dignity.
+According to actual laws in the French Fifth Republic, the title Count of Diois doesn't exist, just like all ancient noble titles of the Kingdom of France and Napoleonic empire; nevertheless, the same laws permit its use like part of name as particle of dignity.